Disease/Disorder

 At different disease stages

 No single treatment for OH in SCI is consistently effective.
-Success may be increased by combining and individualizing management.3,10,11
+Success may be increased by combining and individualizing management.3,9,10 The goal of treatment is to alleviate the disability caused by symptoms, rather than to achieve a specific minimum blood pressure measurement.

-A number of practical nonpharmacologic measures can be taken to minimize the hypotensive effects, although evidence of effectiveness in SCI is limited for some.3,10 Small, frequent meals may minimize postprandial symptoms, as well as limiting alcohol intake with meals.
+A number of practical nonpharmacologic measures can be taken to minimize the hypotensive effects, although evidence of effectiveness in SCI is limited for some.3,9 Small, frequent meals may minimize postprandial symptoms.
+Decreasing alcohol intake can limit resultant vasodilatory effects.
 Patients may have greater functional capacity before a meal than in the hour following it and may be able to adjust their activities accordingly.
 If blood pressure is higher later in the day, physical exertion, such as exercise programs or physical therapy, may be better tolerated in the afternoon rather than the early morning.
-The nocturnal diuresis that sometimes occurs in SCI may lead to inadequate blood volume.
+The nocturnal diuresis that sometimes occurs in SCI can lead to inadequate blood volume.
 Elevating the head of the bed by 5-10 (reverse Trendelenburg position) may reduce nocturnal diuresis, morning postural hypotension, hypovolemia, and supine hypertension, although patients may not be able to tolerate more than a few degrees of head-up tilt during the night.
 Rapid changes in position should be avoided, as should excessive exertion in hot environments.
 A review of patient medications is essential, and modification may be indicated to minimize hypotensive side effects.
 Administering vasoactive medications with meals may be particularly disabling.
-Liberalizing salt and water intake may improve blood volume, although the benefit of salt loading has not been sufficiently proven in people with SCI.
+Liberalizing salt and water intake may improve blood volume, although the benefit of salt loading has not been sufficiently proven in people with SCI and would likely affect neurogenic bladder and bowel management.
 Abdominal binders and compressive stockings may be used in an attempt to reduce venous pooling through decreased capacitance of leg and abdominal vascular beds.
 However, donning these may present practical problems for people with SCI and there is conflicting evidence of effectiveness.
 Repeated and gradual increase in postural challenges, such as with the use of a tilt-table, may be useful in the acute stages.
 A tilt-in-space or reclining wheelchair is beneficial for accommodating a progressive increase in the sitting angle and also allows reclining in response to symptoms.

 Table 1.
-Pharmacological Agents used in the Treatment of OH in SCI15-17
+Pharmacological Agents used in the Treatment of OH in SCI 13,17,18

-a Only midodrine and droxidopa are FDA-approved for the indication of neurogenic orthostatic hypotension.10
+a Only midodrine and droxidopa are FDA-approved for the indication of neurogenic orthostatic hypotension.9

 Coordination of care